 - Governmental initiatives designed to implement safe ITAD processes to safeguard the environment

-The safe, secure, and economical disposition of electronic equipment is a critical role for any IT manager.
+The safe, secure, and economical disposition of electronic equipment is a critical role for and the responsibility of any IT manager or leader.

 With the ever-increasing volume of discarded computers, mobile phones, and related equipment, ITAD companies are thriving by finding creative outlets to reuse or recycle them.
 The process also involves the assured, safe erasure of data and harvesting parts that might still have some use or resale value.